boshtannik/embedded-nano-mesh-cli-tool/README.md

 ## CLI tool for embedded-nano-mesh protocol
-This tool provides communication interface between linux CLI interface and mesh network
+This tool provides communication interface between linux CLI interface and embedded nano mesh network

 # Use cases
 It allows to: